symbio-n0mad/clipGreps/README.md

 - **Looping** re-reads search (and replace) values
   - Specified path(s) for pattern(s) are freshly evaluated in every iteration
   - Input file path(s) are also re-read repeatedly
+  - CLI arguments are not re-read, but `-interactive`-input if specified

 - **Endless loop mode** (`-endless` / `-oo`)
   - Repeats the selected operation indefinitely